I'm a customer occupying one of your premises.

 The Crown Estate uses managing agents and service partners to provide security, front of house/concierge/guest services as well as facilities management at its properties.
 It also uses third party system providers for access control and visitor management systems.
 These third parties will have access to your personal data.

-The Crown Estate will ensure that where information is transferred outside EEA, The Crown Estate and the receiving party will comply with all relevant laws governing such transfers.
+The Crown Estate will ensure that where information is transferred internationally, parties will comply with all relevant laws governing such transfers.

 Rights of occupiers and their employees